CognitiveModeling/priorinference/README.md

-# RSApackage - test
+# prior inference R package

 This package contains all the functions of the common code of the RSA model.
 It was designed to analyze and model data for Experiments 1 and 2 in the paper _Learning about others: Modeling social inference through ambiguity resolution_ (Asya Achimova, Gregory Scontras, Christian Stegemann-Philipps, Johannes Lohmann, Martin V. Butz (submitted)).

-## To be able to use the RSApackage you need to follow these steps:
+## To be able to use the priorinference package you need to follow these steps:
 1. Install the package `devtools`.

 Run the code below: